rjtayl/nesse/README.md

 - pyMSVC

 Currently this will only work for Python versions 3.7-3.11 due to some of the above dependencies.
 Python packaging does not like when you specify upper bounds on python versions so you, the user, will have check this yourself.
+Warning: as of 0.2.0 it appears different systems require using different versions of cython, if you get a compilation error please try a different version of cython.

 ### Install
 nesse can either be installed using pip or manually.